 Catherine Schmitt is the author of A Coastal Companion: A Year in the Gulf of Maine from Cape Cod to Canada, published by Tilbury House in 2008; The President’s Salmon: Restoring the King of Fish and its Home Waters, from Down East in 2015; and Historic Acadia National Park, Lyons Press 2016.
 Her writing has appeared in newspapers, magazines, and literary journals including Island Journal; Maine Boats, Homes & Harbors; Friends of Acadia Journal; Terrain; Cold Mountain Review, and 1966 (see the Archives for published articles and essays).
 While these outlets and their respective audiences are diverse, the content is always related to science/nature/environment/place.

 Schmitt has undergraduate and graduate degrees in environmental science, and has worked in lakes, streams, wetlands, and beaches throughout the Northeast.
 She earned a Stonecoast MFA in creative nonfiction in 2012.
 As science writer for Maine Sea Grant from 2004-2018, Schmitt conveyed research findings and information about ocean and coastal issues to various audiences.
 A Coastal Companion was part of this effort, as was her role as managing editor for The Catch: Writings from Downeast Maine.
 She has taught at the University of Maine in the Department of English, including a science writing course, and frequently presents lectures and workshops on communication to scientists, resource managers, and students.
-She currently works as science communications specialist for Schoodic Institute at Acadia National Park.
+She currently works as science communication specialist for Schoodic Institute at Acadia National Park.

 Catherine Schmitt is on the Maine Writers & Publishers Alliance Board of Directors and the Board of the Somes Pond Center.
 She is a member of the National Association of Science Writers.
 She lives in Bangor, Maine.